 The following steps and forms must be completed to get your final Decree of Divorce:

 Default.
-If you are seeking a Default Decree of Divorce (because Defendant did not file any paperwork), ask the Clerk of Court to enter a default against the Defendant.
+If you are seeking a Default Decree of Divorce (because Defendant did not file any paperwork within 20 days of being served), ask the Clerk of Court to enter a default against the Defendant.